PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 main() # run code inside of "main"
 ```

-In C there is a function that gets called automatically, except it is the only function that gets called!
-Any code that we want to run (including our own functions) have to go inside of a "main" function.
-This gives all computers a unifide way to have a "starting point" for where to start running your programs code.
+In C there is a function that gets run automatically, but it is the only function that will get called ("called" means "the code was *called upon* so it **did** its instructions)!
+This function is called the "main" function.

+Any code that we want to run (including our own functions) have to happen inside of the "main" function.
+This gives all computers a unifide way to have a "starting point" for programs.

-Lets write this "main" function.
+Lets write a real program in C, that will run directly on a processor!
 Go to https://replit.com/ and make a new replit.

 This time select C as the programming language and name the the project "hello c", then click "create repl".